 ORANGE – District VIII (Jozsefvaros)

 District I or Varkerulet is the Castle District and the only district on this list located on the Buda side.
-It’s home to Buda Castle, Matthias Church, and the Fisherman’s Bastion which are among the most visited tourist attractions in Budapest.
+It’s home to Buda Castle (Royal Palace), Matthias Church, and the Fisherman’s Bastion which are among the most visited tourist attractions in Budapest.

-Some people say that District I is the best area to stay for first-time visitors.
+Some people say that District I is the best area to stay in Budapest for first-time visitors.
 If you like historical attractions, then District I is definitely for you.
 You can search for hotels in District I on Booking.com or Agoda.
+Check out some of the top-rated hotels in Varkerulet:

 District V or Belvaros is the area directly opposite the Castle District on the other side of the Danube River.
 It’s where you’ll find arguably the most impressive building in Budapest – the Hungarian Parliament Building.

 District V is also home to the Shoes on the Danube memorial and St. Stephen’s Basilica.
-If you stay here, then it’s easy to reach Szechenyi Chain Bridge and walk to the Castle District.
+If you stay here, then it’s easy to reach Széchenyi Chain Bridge and walk to the Castle District.
 You can search for accommodations in District V on Booking.com or Agoda.
+Check out some of the top-rated hotels in Belvaros:

 District VI or Terezvaros is where you’ll find Andrassy Avenue, an upscale boulevard of Neo-Renaissance mansions often referred to as the Beverly Hills of Budapest.